EVOLVED-5G/SDK-CLI/docs/source/cli.rst

 SDK - usage
 ============

-Once the SDK is installed (TEST :ref:`Installation`) is installed you will be able to generate (create) a repository for your NetApp.
+Once the SDK is installed (`Installation`_) is installed you will be able to generate (create) a repository for your NetApp.
 To know how to perform the different options available in the SDK, run the following command:

 .. code-block:: console